 Kate Stark is vice president, associate publisher, and director of marketing for Viking Books and Riverhead Books.
 She joined Penguin in 2004 and has worked on numerous New York Times bestselling titles, including Kathryn Stockett’s The Help, Dan H. Pink’s Drive, Jenny Lawson’s Let’s Pretend This Never Happened, and more recently Steven Johnson’s How We Got To Now, Liane Moriarty’s The Husband Secret and Big Little Lies, Jan Karon’s Somewhere Safe with Somebody Good, and Paula Hawkins’s Girl on the Train.
 Stark has developed marketing campaigns for Khaled Hosseini, Junot Diaz, Jon Ronson, Emma Straub, Meg Wolitzer, Sue Grafton, and John Sandford.
 Prior to joining Penguin she worked at HarperCollins.

 Pamela Dorman is Vice President and Publisher of Pamela Dorman Books/Viking.
-In her more than twenty-five years at Penguin, Dorman has acquired and edited the multimillion-copy #1 bestsellers The Secret Life of Bees by Sue Monk Kidd, Me Before You by Jojo Moyes, The Memory Keeper’s Daughter by Kim Edwards, Bridget Jones’s Diary by Helen Fielding, and The Deep End of the Ocean by Jacquelyn Mitchard, which was the first selection of the Oprah Book Club.
+In her nearly thirty years at Penguin, Dorman has acquired and edited the multimillion-copy #1 bestsellers The Secret Life of Bees by Sue Monk Kidd, Me Before You by Jojo Moyes, Eleanor Oliphant Is Completely Fine by Gail Honeyman (a selection of the Reese Witherspoon Book Club and optioned by Witherspoon’s Hello, Sunshine for feature film), The Memory Keeper’s Daughter by Kim Edwards, Bridget Jones’s Diary by Helen Fielding, and The Deep End of the Ocean by Jacquelyn Mitchard, which was the first selection of the Oprah Book Club.
 She founded Pamela Dorman Books in 2008, where she has focused on fiction—especially well-written, accessible debut fiction.
-Recent bestsellers include Jojo Moyes (Me Before You, After You, One Plus One, and others), Beth Hoffman (Saving CeeCee Honeycutt), Paolo Giordano (Like Family and The Solitude of Prime Numbers), and acclaimed Southern debuts including Laura Lane McNeal’s Dollbaby and Natalie Baszile’s Queen Sugar, which is being produced for television by Oprah Winfrey for the OWN Network.
-Dorman also publishes upmarket suspense fiction and occasionally nonfiction, including memoirs (the bestselling The Middle Place by Kelly Corrigan and Perfection by Julie Metz), psychology, and books geared toward women’s interests.
+Recent bestsellers include Jojo Moyes (Me Before You, and the upcoming The Giver of Stars, and others), J. Ryan Stradal’s Kitchens of the Great Midwest, Paolo Giordano’s The Solitude of Prime Numbers, and acclaimed debuts including A Good Enough Mother by Bev Thomas and Natalie Baszile’s Queen Sugar, which premiered in September ’16 on the OWN Network, produced by Oprah Winfrey.
+Dorman also publishes upmarket suspense fiction, including the New York Times bestselling thrillers by Shari Lapena (The Couple Next Door, A Stranger in the House, An Unwanted Guest and the upcoming Someone We Know) and Jane Corry’s My Husband’s Wife (a Target Book Club selection) and occasional nonfiction, including memoirs (the bestselling The Middle Place by Kelly Corrigan and Perfection by Julie Metz), psychology, and books geared toward women’s interests, including Maria Shriver’s #1 New York Times bestseller, I’ve Been Thinking. . ..
 She began her publishing career at St. Martin’s Press, is a summa cum laude graduate of Wesleyan University, and loves knitting and dogs.

 Executive Editor Paul Slovak edits a wide range of fiction and nonfiction, including memoir, cultural history, and natural history.
 In fiction, he is interested in writers who have exuberant, distinctive voices and the ability to find new ways of telling stories and fresh and surprising ways of imagining characters.
 Over the last fifteen years, Slovak has published fiction by T.C.
 Boyle, Geraldine Brooks, Susan Choi, Roddy Doyle, Elizabeth Gilbert, A. M. Homes, Sue Monk Kidd, William Kennedy, Stewart O’Nan, Amor Towles, and William T. Vollmann, whose 2005 novel Europe Central won the National Book Award.
-Recent fiction bestsellers Slovak has edited include The Invention of Wings by Sue Monk Kidd, The Signature of All Things by Elizabeth Gilbert, Rules of Civility by Amor Towles, and Caleb’s Crossing by Geraldine Brooks.
+Recent fiction bestsellers Slovak has edited include The Invention of Wings by Sue Monk Kidd, The Signature of All Things by Elizabeth Gilbert, Rules of Civility and A Gentleman in Moscow by Amor Towles, and Caleb’s Crossing by Geraldine Brooks.
 In nonfiction, Slovak is looking for writers who marry felicity of expression with daring, original ideas; he has a special interest in authors who are living in and writing about the western United States.
-Over the years he has published memoirs with Elizabeth Gilbert, A. M. Homes, David Byrne, and Leslie Marmon Silko; books about the future with Stewart Brand and Kevin Kelly; and works of natural and cultural history by such writers as Robert Macfarlane and Rebecca Solnit.
+Over the years he has published memoirs with Elizabeth Gilbert, A. M. Homes, David Byrne, Tommy Caldwell, Patricia Lockwood, and Leslie Marmon Silko; books about the future with Stewart Brand and Kevin Kelly; and works of natural and cultural history by such writers as Robert Macfarlane, Rebecca Solnit, and David George Haskell.

 Lindsey Schwoeri, senior editor, acquires literary fiction, narrative nonfiction and memoir.
 She loves fiction that is transporting, tense and beautifully written; in both fiction and nonfiction, she is drawn to books with the power to both inform and move us.
 Her recent releases include Cork Dork by Bianca Bosker, a New York Times bestseller; A Double Life and Under the Harrow by the Edgar Award-winning author Flynn Berry; The Good Son by the #1 internationally bestselling novelist You-Jeong Jeong; 13 Ways of Looking at a Fat Girl by Mona Awad, a Giller Prize finalist; Ghachar Ghochar by Vivek Shanbhag, a New York Times Book Review Editors’ Choice selection; and Multiple Choice by Alejandro Zambra and Where Am I Now? by Mara Wilson, both named best books of 2016 by NPR.
 At Viking/Penguin and in her previous position at Random House, where she began her career in 2007, she is proud to have worked with many bestselling and award-winning writers including Katherine Boo, Gail Caldwell, Krys Lee, Yiyun Li, Rebecca Makkai, Marisha Pessl, and Karen Thompson Walker.
 She is a graduate of Vassar College and the Columbia Publishing Course.